CompassLabs/dojo_examples/README.md

 Welcome to the Dojo trading strategy development and backtesting environment!
 This repository contains code examples and guidance on how to use the [Dojo](https://www.compasslabs.ai/#dojo) Python package to develop and backtest your own trading strategies.

-In order to run these examples, you must have Dojo installed on your machine with a valid license key.
+In order to run these examples, you must have Dojo installed on your machine with a valid license key (or [use the free sample simulations](https://compasslabs.ai/docs/frequently-asked-questions#how-can-i-try-out-dojo-before-buying-it)).

 Please refer to the [**Getting Started**](https://www.compasslabs.ai/docs/getting-started) guide in the docs for more detailed instructions on getting set up 🙂